 PPP Loan Forgiveness

-A borrower will be eligible for loan forgiveness equal to the amount spent by the borrower during an 8-week period after the origination date of the loan on payroll costs, including benefits capped at $100,000 per employee, interest payment on any mortgage incurred prior to February 15, 2020, payment of rent on any lease in force prior to February 15, 2020, and payment on any utility for which service began before February 15, 2020.
+A borrower will be eligible for loan forgiveness equal to the amount spent by the borrower during loan forgiveness from 24 weeks after the loan disbursement, including benefits capped at $100,000 per employee, interest payment on any mortgage incurred prior to February 15, 2020, payment of rent on any lease in force prior to February 15, 2020, and payment on any utility for which service began before February 15, 2020.

 Reduction Based on Number of Employees